Open Hardware Summit comes to Scotland on May 30th, 2025!

-And we are going to be coming to Edinburgh on May 30th & 31st, 2025!
-Our call for proposals for talks, workshops, and exhibitors is currently open and we’re also building an amazing team of on-the-ground helpers and teammates, read on for more details!
+OHS 2025 will take place in Edinburgh on May 30th & 31st, 2025!
+We have an incredible line up of speakers, talks, and workshops with more to come.
+Looking to get involved?
+We’re also building an amazing team of on-the-ground helpers and teammates, read on for more details!

 Since 2010, the Open Source Hardware Association, a 501(c)(3) not for profit charity, has hosted the Open Hardware Summit- a comprehensive conference for the open hardware community and the ever changing open source hardware movement.